-As a child, Ron always wanted to be a mountie (as in “Royal Canadian Mounted Police”) but when he discovered that they didnt get to ride horses all the time and didnt get to wear those nifty red coats every day (red being his favorite color as a child) he decided that the next best thing was being a cartoonist.
+As a child, I always wanted to be a Mountie (as in Royal Canadian Mounted Police ) but when I discovered that they didnt get to ride horses all the time and didnt get to wear those nifty red coats everyday (red being my favorite color as a child) I decided that the next best thing was being a cartoonist.

-Ron discovered the internet in early 1996 and decided that it was time to put away his crayons and see if he couldn’t put his talents to work digitally.
-Good cartoon clip art on the net was sorely lacking and that became his focus.
-Ron also wanted to give his subscribers an opportunity to offer input into the kinds of images they need.
+A feature unique to Toonaday is that I give my subscribers an opportunity to offer input into the kinds of images they need.
 Most sites just give you a large selection of images and you can only hope youll eventually find the right one.
-Toonaday was to be different because it was to be subscriber driven.
-And so subscribers could request particular images to suit their needs.
+I wanted Toonaday to be subscriber driven.
+And so subscribers can request particular images to suit their needs.

 Thousands of toons later, (Ill let you do the math) Toonaday is still going strong with no end in sight.